 What is a Sports Broadcaster?

-It is a person who reports on athletic events via webcast, radio or television.
+A sports broadcaster, or sportscaster, is a professional who reports on athletic events via webcast, radio or television.
 Within the field, the exact type of broadcasting can vary.
 Sportscasters who specialize in providing running commentary can be one of two types, and the majority of modern sporting events will feature them both.
-They include: the play-by-play announcers who supply the continuing narrative that runs as a common thread throughout the event, and the color commentators who provide background information about the event’s participants, rules and history.
+The first type is the play-by-play announcers who supply the continuing narrative that runs as a common thread throughout the event.
+The second type is the color commentators who provide background information about the event’s participants, rules and history.

-Any fledgling sports broadcaster who hopes to succeed at this attractive career needs to understand the intricate ways in which the industry actually works and thinks.
+Any fledgling sports broadcaster who hopes to succeed at this attractive career needs to understand the intricate ways in which the industry actually operates and functions.
 There are tricks to this trade, and before you can ever get a foot in the door, you’ll have to learn them.
-That’s what sports broadcasting schools are all about.
-The sports broadcasting program will help you acquire the trifecta of factors that every sportscaster needs to possess: talent, enthusiasm, and education.
+That’s what sports broadcasting schools like M&S Media School are all about.
+Our Sports Broadcasting Program will help you acquire the trifecta of skills that every sportscaster needs to possess: talent, enthusiasm, and education.